goggledefogger/podcast-helper/README.md

 - Support for multiple AI providers (OpenAI GPT and Google Gemini)
 - Generate timestamped transcripts and content analysis reports
 - Search for podcasts using the Taddy API
+- Web interface for podcast selection and processing
+- Automatic generation of new magical RSS feeds
+- Caching system for improved performance

 ## Requirements